LacombeJ/xi-docs-site/Documentation/Icons.md

 The procedure of importing an SVG an including it in an XI document is straightforward.

-1. If not added already, add the Unity VectorGraphics package to your project.

-2. Save an SVG icon in your assets.
+1. Save an SVG icon in your assets.

-3. Modify the SVG source to change any stroke (color) property from currentColor to "white".
+2. Modify the SVG source to change any stroke (color) property from currentColor to "white".
 And (optionally) change the stroke-width to something you prefer.

 ```properties
 stroke="white"
 stroke-width="1"
 ```

-4. Update SVG import settings and set:
+3. Update SVG import settings and set:
    - __Generated Asset Type:__ Texture2D
    - __Wrap Mode:__ Clamp
+   - __Texture Size:__ 512 (optional, better quality for large icons)

-5. In a custom script referencing a document with the element you want to render the SVG in, add a serialized property field, query the element, and apply the SVG like below:
+4. In a custom script referencing a document with the element you want to render the SVG in, add a serialized property field, query the element, and apply the SVG like below:

 ```cs
 public Texture MyIconTexture;